Germany's Greens elect Lang, Nouripour as party leaders | DW | 29.01.2022

 The duo will replace Annalena Baerbock and Robert Habeck, who are serving in Germany's coalition government under Chancellor Olaf Scholz.
 Baerbock is currently foreign minister, while Habeck serves as vice chancellor and minister for economic affairs and climate action.

 Both Lang and Nouripour reflected on the Greens' role in the government during their speeches on Saturday.
-The Greens must work and cooperate with their coalition partners the Social Democratic Party (SPD) and the business-focused Free Democratic Party (FDP) to deliver on campaign promises.
+The Greens must work and cooperate with their coalition partners the Social Democratic Party (SPD) and the business-focused Free Democratic Party (FDP) to deliver on campaign promises, such as a massive decrease in carbon emissions.

 "Governing isn't a punishment, it's a huge chance," Lang said.